goleaf/traviant46.prus.dev/docs/infrastructure-stack.md

 stdout_logfile=/var/log/supervisor/laravel-queue.out.log
 ```

+When you need a general-purpose worker, adjust the command's queue argument to
+match your workload—for example, omit `--queue` to consume the default queue or
+set `--queue=high,default` to prioritise urgent jobs before standard work.
+Add
-Add additional programs for the scheduler (`php artisan schedule:work`) or any
+additional programs for the scheduler (`php artisan schedule:work`) or other
-high-priority queues as required.
-Deploy the config to
+dedicated queues as required.
+Deploy the config to `/etc/supervisor/conf.d/`
-`/etc/supervisor/conf.d/` and reload Supervisor with `supervisorctl reread` and
+and reload Supervisor with `supervisorctl reread` and `supervisorctl update`
-`supervisorctl update` during releases.
+during releases.

 ## Laravel Octane (optional)